Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 ©FGCA

-Despite the policy push through the traditional banking system, few factors have acted as obstacles to this national goal of financial inclusion.
-First and foremost, the fact that our formal banking system has largely developed its policies and outreach (whether physical or digital) to cater to the urban/semi-urban population with established track records/income and collateral that match their defined risk/reward matrix as an asset class.
+Despite the policy push through the traditional banking system, few factors have acted as barriers to this national goal of financial inclusion.
+First and foremost, the fact that our formal banking system has extensively developed its policies and outreach (whether physical or digital) to cater to the urban/semi-urban population with established track records/income and collateral that match their defined risk/reward matrix as an asset class.
 Second, the “delivery cost” for small transactions in the balance of payments market has become a buffer for banks.
 The lack of financial literature has also acted as a constraint.

 Fortunately, however, there is a brighter side to the sector: